JWST Spectroscopy of a Blue Binary Cold Classical Kuiper Belt Object: Introduction

 \section{Introduction}

 The vast population of icy bodies in the Kuiper belt traces the initial compositional landscape and subsequent dynamical processes in the outer protoplanetary disk and holds the key to understanding many fundamental aspects of early solar system history.
 As the detailed orbital architecture of the Kuiper belt has come into focus in the past two decades, a surprisingly complex dynamical picture has emerged \citep[e.g.,][]{gladman2008,kavelaars2008,brown2012,kavelaars2020}, which has in turn motivated new theories of solar system evolution.
 Recent models attribute the broad eccentricity and inclination distribution of Kuiper belt objects (KBOs) to outward migration of Neptune that occurred shortly after the end of planet formation \citep{morbidelli2020,gladman2021}.
-Numerical simulations have successfully reproduced most dynamical features of the present-day Kuiper belt by invoking a gradual expansion of Neptune’s orbit, which led to the disruption of the primordial disk of icy planetesimals that was situated beyond 30~au \citep[e.g.,][]{levison2008,nesvorny2012,nesvorny2016}.
+Numerical simulations have successfully reproduced most dynamical features of the present-day Kuiper belt by invoking a gradual expansion of Neptune's orbit, which led to the disruption of the primordial disk of icy planetesimals that was situated beyond 30~au \citep[e.g.,][]{levison2008,nesvorny2012,nesvorny2016}.

 Contemporaneously, a concerted effort has been levied toward characterizing the surface properties of KBOs.
-Ground- and space-based multiband photometry and low-resolution spectroscopy uncovered a stark color bimodality at both visible and near-infrared wavelengths among objects fainter than an absolute magnitude of $H\sim6$~mag, i.e., smaller than $\sim$300--400~km \citep[e.g.,][]{fraser2012,fraser2023,peixinho2012,peixinho2015,tegler2016,wong2017,schwamb2019}.
-This bimodality separates KBOs into two subpopulations that we refer to here as blue and red.\footnote{Other works in the literature apply different binary color designations, e.g., gray/red, red/very-red.} The color bimodality suggests that a sharp gradient in surface composition must have existed somewhere within the primordial transneptunian disk, possibly caused by differential sublimation and irradiation chemistry that occurred on two sides of a volatile ice retention line \citep{schaller2007,brown2011,wong2016}.
+Ground- and space-based multiband photometry and low-resolution spectroscopy uncovered a stark color bimodality at both visible and near-infrared wavelengths among objects fainter than an absolute magnitude of $H\sim6$~mag, i.e., smaller than $\sim$300--400~km \citep[e.g.,][]{fraser2012,peixinho2012,peixinho2015,tegler2016,wong2017,schwamb2019,fraser2023}.
+This bimodality separates KBOs into two subpopulations that we refer to here as less red and red.\footnote{Other works in the literature apply different binary color designations, e.g., gray/red and red/very red.} The color bimodality suggests that a sharp gradient in surface composition must have existed somewhere within the primordial trans-Neptunian disk, possibly caused by differential sublimation and irradiation chemistry that occurred on two sides of a volatile ice retention line \citep{schaller2007,brown2011,wong2016}.